-Weird metaphor, maybe, but as we outline in this guide to all things quantitative, our platform does offer sophisticated and key quantitative metrics to buoy, support, and direct your qualitative analysis.
+Weird metaphor, maybe, but as we outline in this guide to all things quantitative, our platform does offer sophisticated and key quantitative user testing metrics to buoy, support, and direct your qualitative analysis.
 It’s also more than just a feature overview, diving into the reasons and uses of different industry standards you will come into contact with.

 If you want to up your usability testing game, this guide will get you there!